tedhagos/tedhagos.github.com/_posts/2004-8-26-common-errors-java-programming.md

 ## CURLY BRACES

-Methods, Classes and Interfaces always will contain *blocks*, these blocks.
+Methods, Classes and Interfaces always will contain *blocks*.
 Blocks are made up of a pair of curly braces &mdash; they need to pair up.
 On trivial codes with just a few levels of nesting, this may not be an issue.
 On more involved codes with nested blocks, this will be a problem.

 This can be solved by practice and convention.
 If you use the *K & R* way of french bracketing, then stick to it.
 Don't mix and match *C++ style*  with K & R.